mk-fg/games/factorio/Moon_Logic/README.md

 (and please report any crashes with lua backtrace from factorio log or just a screenshot of it, thanks)

-**Will very likely cause desyncs in multiplayer games** Mod code uses things which are likely cause mp desyncs, and I don't test it with mp games at all - unlikely that it'd "just work" there.
+**Will very likely cause desyncs in multiplayer games** Mod code uses things which are likely to cause mp desyncs, and I don't test it with mp games at all - unlikely that it'd "just work" there.

 --------------------